 Set within the Old Town, you can easily fit in a visit to this museum while you’re wandering around.
 The Una Sana Canton Museum tells you the story throughout the history of the local area.

 The museum is located handily next to Captain’s Tower, so you can easily fit in two top spots within a short amount of time.

 You’ll notice that a lot of the older history left in the Bihać area is thanks to the Ottomans, and the Ottoman Turbe is another example of that.
-This is an Ottoman mausoleum, but it is designed slightly differently to the other types of mausoleums you might have seen before, in that it is octagonal in shape, and surrounded by green trees and old stone walls.
+This is an Ottoman mausoleum, but it is designed slightly differently from the other types of mausoleums you might have seen before, in that it is octagonal in shape and surrounded by green trees and old stone walls.

 Rafting In Una National Park

 All of that nature is put to great use in Bihać, and you can enjoy several adrenaline sports.
 The most popular is rafting!
 The Una River might look lazy, but as you head into the Una National Park, the waters become ideal for rafting, with high drops to get your blood pumping.

 Countless companies organize rafting trips so that you can shop around for the best price.
 This is usually a full day out, and you’ll need to ready yourself for some serious heart-in-the-mouth moments!
 Great fun, though.

 We just mentioned rafting, but if you’re not the biggest fan of adrenaline sports and you’d prefer to stay on dry land, Una National Park has plenty to offer.
 Basically, the landscapes are jaw-dropping, and if you want to breathe in some fresh country air, checking out some of the most stunning views, this is the place for you.